reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 ####
 - this function called `get_all` which will call `get_text` which calls `fixup`
-- let's look thru this because there are some interesting things I want to point out
+- let's look thru this because there are some interesting things to point out
 ```python
 def get_all(df, n_lbls):
     tok, labels = [], []